Curtiss XP-46: Design and development

 A United States Army Air Corps (USAAC) specification based upon a Curtiss proposal was the basis for an order placed in September 1939 for the XP-46.
 The requirements called for a single-engine, low-wing aircraft, slightly smaller than the P-40, and with a wide-track, inward-retracting landing gear.
 The selected powerplant was a 1,150 hp (858 kW) Allison V-1710-39 V-12 engine.
 The planned armament included two .50 in (12.7 mm) synchronized machine guns in the forward fuselage and provisions for eight .30 in (7.62 mm) wing-mounted guns.
-The USAAC later added requirements for self-sealing fuel tanks and 65 lb (29 kg) of armor, the weights of which were to adversely affect performance.
+The USAAC later added requirements for self-sealing fuel tanks and 65 lb (29 kg) of armor, the weights of which adversely affected performance.

 Testing

-In 1940 the British Purchasing Commission placed an order for the P-46 as a replacement for the P-40, the name 'Kittyhawk' being allocated by the Air Ministry in anticipation of receiving the aircraft.
+In 1940 the British Purchasing Commission placed an order for the P-46 as a replacement for the P-40, the British service name 'Kittyhawk' was allocated by the Air Ministry in anticipation of receiving the aircraft.

 However, the USAAC asked Curtiss in July 1940 – while the XP-46 prototypes were under construction – to prioritize an upgraded P-40, featuring the engine intended for the XP-46.
 This would also avoid disruptions to the production line caused by any switch to a new airframe.
 The British order for the P-46 was later cancelled, and the 'Kittyhawk' name subsequently applied to the upgraded P-40.

 Two prototypes, designated XP-46A, were nevertheless delivered to the USAAC; the first flight occurred on 15 February 1941.
 The type's performance during trials was found to be inferior to the then-contemporary P-40D.
 As the P-46 offered no significant improvement on the P-40, the program was cancelled.

 A myth claims that work on the XP-46 was the basis of the North American NA-73X – the prototype P-51 Mustang.
 While North American Aviation (NAA) purchased technical aerodynamic data on the P-40 and XP-46 from Curtiss for $56,000, and there are certain design similarities in the radiator/oil-cooler configuration of the two types, North American had already made significant progress on its design.